 “Will you marry me?”, he said while pulling a ring out of nowhere as if it was magic and giving it to me.

-For the first time in my life I was utterly speechless.
+For the first time in my life, I was utterly speechless.
 I remembered I was silent for a while, then I kept sobbing, tears running down my face then suddenly saying things like, “Ano ito?
 Bakit ngayon?
 Bakit dito? ma-late na tayo.”
 Funny thing is, I can’t help but smile again, then started to laugh in between sobs.
 Yes, I was crying, laughing and uttering weird questions all at the same time.
 You may call it crazy but that’s how I felt.
 Then I became silent again, didn’t know how long, just looking at his face.
 I can fully remember he repeated his question, twice maybe, I’m not sure, while his eyes still fixed on me..and a smirk that turned into a big smile plastered on his face.
 “Mahal..Mahal..sumagot ka!”
 (Now I just realized it took me forever to answer because of my uncontrolled sobbing 😂) Then without a doubt, as if I was taken back to reality I said, “YES”.
 At that moment, I felt completely lost.
 Literally, emotionally, physically and probably even mentally.
 I was floating from happiness and it’s as if we were the only ones in our flat at that time.
 I actually forgot my parents were still with us.
-Then, he quickly stood up and hugged me tight, so tight I could feel his bones while planting lots of soft kisses on my forehead.
+Then, he quickly stood up and hugged me tightly, so tight I could feel his bones while planting lots of soft kisses on my forehead.

 My parents congratulated us, with my mom thankfully capturing the moment using her Ipad, though thinking she had it on video but turns out all she had were photos.
 My Dad, who seemed really caught off guard by what happened just told us that we need to have a serious talk about it.
 We just came to realize later when everything quite settled down that he was pertaining to the “Pamamanhikan” that’s typical of Filipino families.

 My ex-boyfriend and now fiancé sure knows how to give huge surprises.
-He is Mr Loads-of-Surprises after all.
+He is Mr. Loads-of-Surprises after all.
 But ironically, on the day that he proposed, he kept it so simple with nothing but himself and a ring which is a symbol of his Love and commitment to our relationship.
 The proposal was simple, unexpected, very surreal and sincere.
 But most of all — it was the best YES — yet, in my life – because the biggest fat yes will come soon.
 It was just plain Beautiful.
 No more words to describe that moment. #mtomweddingscape

 Since it’s a Filipino tradition to do Pamamanhikan or meeting of the families, we decided to set our Engagement dinner at Salt Restaurant in Jumeirah Messilah Beach Hotel exactly 10 days after the surprised Proposal.
 Our engagement dinner became the perfect time where both of our families finally met for the first time to discuss the matters of a future union through a traditional wedding.
-Also this is the time when my now-fiance formally asked my hand in marriage from my parents with both our families as witnesses.
+Also, this is the time when my now-fiance formally asked my hand in marriage from my parents with both our families as witnesses.

 That dinner actually made me remember the first time he met with my parents and formally asked them to court me.
 That is a really comical meeting.
-Thanks Mom!
+Thanks, Mom!

 Thankfully, the night ended beautifully just like what we have prayed for it to happen.
 All the initial details for the upcoming wedding was discussed and we were both glad that our families gave us their full support in all our plans.
-Our friends even came after dinner to give their support and thankfully because of them we realized we forgot to take our formal engagement photos.
+Our friends even came after dinner to give their support and thankfully because of them, we realized we forgot to take our formal engagement photos.